Eucharistic miracle of Lanciano

-The Miracle of Lanciano is a Eucharistic miracle alleged to have occurred in the eighth century in the city of Lanciano, Italy.
-According to tradition, a monk who had doubts about the real presence of Christ in the Eucharist found, when he said the words of consecration at Mass, that the bread and wine changed into flesh and blood.
-The Catholic Church officially recognizes the miracle as authentic.
+The Miracle of Lanciano is a Eucharistic miracle said to have occurred in the eighth century in the city of Lanciano, Italy.
+According to tradition, a Basilian monk who had doubts about the real presence of Christ in the Eucharist found, when he said the words of consecration at Mass, that the bread and wine changed into flesh and blood.
+The Catholic Church officially recognizes this miracle as authentic.

-The story is similar to the tradition known as the Mass of Saint Gregory, first recorded in the 8th century by Paul the Deacon.
+The incident is similar to the tradition known as the Mass of Saint Gregory, first recorded in the 8th century by Paul the Deacon.

-Traditional account
+The Miracle of Lanciano, together with the Eucharistic miracle of Santarém, in Portugal, is considered among the most important.

+History of the miracle

 The first known reports of the event date to 1574 and do not specify the exact year in which it would have occurred, but some believe that certain historical circumstances allow it to be placed chronologically eight centuries earlier, between 730 and 750.
 The Byzantine emperor Leo III the Isaurian, who reigned from 717 to 741, implemented a strict policy against religious images by promulgating an edict in 730 ordering their destruction.
-Mosaics and frescoes were destroyed with hammers, icons are thrown into the fire and several Greek monks were killed.
+Mosaics and frescoes were destroyed with hammers, icons were thrown into the fire and several Greek monks were killed.
 As a consequence, many religious people, including numerous Basilian monks, took refuge in Italy.

-The miracle is usually described roughly as follows: In the city of Lanciano, Italy, then known as Anxanum, some time in the 700s, a Basilian hieromonk was assigned to celebrate Mass at the monastery of St. Longinus.
+The miracle is described as follows: In the city of Lanciano, Italy, then known as Anxanum, some time in the 700s, a Basilian hieromonk was assigned to celebrate Mass at the monastery of St. Longinus.
 Celebrating in the Roman Rite and using unleavened bread, the monk had doubts about the Catholic doctrine of the real presence.
 During the Mass, when he said the Words of Consecration ("This is my body.
-This is my blood"), the priest saw the bread change into living flesh and, the wine change into blood which coagulated into five globules, of different shapes and sizes.
+This is my blood"), the priest saw the bread change into living flesh and the wine change into blood, which coagulated into five globules, of different shapes and sizes.

-Since there are no contemporary sources, the details and not even the name of the protagonist of the events are known, however, some sources give the idea that he must have been a priest of the Byzantine rite and a Basilian monk.
+Since there are no contemporary sources, the details and not even the name of the protagonist of the events are known; however, some sources give the idea that he must have been a priest of the Byzantine rite and a Basilian monk.